-For the purposes of the cash flow statement, cash and cash equivalents comprise balances with original maturities of less than three months, including cash, certificates of deposits and loans and advances to banks.
+For the purposes of the statement of cash flows, cash and cash equivalents comprise balances with original maturities of less than three months, including cash, certificates of deposits and loans and advances to banks.

 Pensions

 The Bank's post-retirement benefit arrangements are described in note 22.
 The Bank operates defined benefit and defined contribution pension schemes.
 For the defined contribution scheme, the contribution payable in respect of the accounting period is recognised in the income statement.